jototland/stackedit_workspace/statistikknotater/bayesian.md

 * $X|\sigma \sim \textrm{Normal}(\mu, \sigma/n_0)$
 *

+The product of the Normal and the Gamma distribution is a conjugate prior for the Normal distribution

 ### The gamma distribution is a conjugate prior for the inverse of the standard deviation of the normal distribution

+If our prior is that

 We define the *precision* $\phi$ of a normal distribution as